JAYNE WYNNE COUNSELLING & PSYCHOTHERAPY

 WHAT WILL HAPPEN AT MY FIRST SESSION?

 In this first session you can ask as many questions as you like for example, you might want to know more about the process and how it works.
 If you decide to move forward, we will agree a day and time that works for us both on a weekly basis.
-In the following regular sessions we will explore more in depth around what brings you to therapy and agree between us the goals of therapy.
+In the following regular sessions we will explore more in depth around what brings you to therapy and agree between us what you would like to achieve.

 WHEN, WHERE AND HOW MUCH?